lazor-kit/lazor-kit/README.md

-# LazorKit
+# Lazor Kit

-LazorKit is a collection of open-source packages for building Solana applications, including a smart wallet SDK, passkey sharing hub , and documentation.
+The open-source smart wallet infrastructure for Solana.

+> [!WARNING]
+>  Do not use in production.
+This repository is highly experimental.

 ## Packages

-This monorepo contains several packages:
+This repo contains several packages:

 - `@lazorkit/wallet`: Core SDK for Solana wallet functionality
 - `program`: Core smart contract framework for smart wallet